petterh/textedit/docs/Chapter-6-Exceptions.md

 In one sense, atoi doesn’t have “errors.”
 It all depends on how you define its behavior, and atoi’s behavior is defined in terms of its implementation.
 This is totally backwards; as a result, atoi is unusable without additional error checking.
 This kind of programming is shaky under the best of circumstances, but if you apply atoi directly to user input, you’re really courting disaster.

 Consider malloc.
 This function also uses a special value – zero, again – to signal failure.
-In contrast to atoi’s error value, malloc’s error value is outside the range of valid pointer values – the null pointer is a well-defined concept in C and {"C++"} programming.
+In contrast to atoi’s error value, malloc’s error value is outside the range of valid pointer values – the null pointer is a well-defined concept in C and C++ programming.
 But no attention is drawn to the possibility of failure, and it is therefore less likely that error checking will actually be performed.
 I was once involved with a large Unix application in which all calls to malloc were simply assumed to succeed.
 When I asked why, the programmer said, in essence, “if memory allocation fails, we’re already in shit so deep that we’ve no chance of bailing out.”

 The standard C library is a notorious violator of the principle of separating return values from return codes, and I shudder when I contemplate the debugging man-years that have been wasted on this.
 If you look at the evolution of the Windows API, you’ll find a distinct trend towards better separation of return values and return codes.
 Once upon a time, for example, there was a function named **GetWindowOrg**, declared like this: